nextbreakpoint/infrastructure-as-code/README.md

     ./docker_run.sh generate_secrets

-Certificates and keystores are required to create a secure infrastructure.
+Several certificates and passwords are required to create a secure infrastructure.

 ## Generate SSH keys